 The women’s lacrosse team will take the field at 3:30 p.m. against Christopher Newport University.
 The new field and track will be dedicated at the halftime of a men’s lacrosse game against rival Hampden-Sydney College that begins at 7 p.m.

-The renovation of Shellenberger, which cost $3.7 million, allowed Lynchburg College to:
+The renovation of Shellenberger, which cost $3.7 million, allowed University of Lynchburg to:

 · Increase the track from six lanes to eight so LC can host NCAA track meets, as well as regional and state track meets at the high school level.